Counterparty Risk Intermediation

 PD is expressed as a percentage.

-Loss given default (LGD): LGD represents the likely percentage loss if the borrower defaults.
-The severity of a default is equally as important to the creditor as the probability of default itself.
+Loss given default (LGD): LGD represents the likely percentage loss if a borrower defaults.
+The severity of default is equally as important to a creditor as the probability of default itself.

-The probability of default and the severity of the loss as indicated by the loss given default are crucial in determining the tangible expected loss to the creditor.
+The probability of default and the severity of the loss as indicated by the loss given default are crucial to a creditor in the determination of the tangible expected loss.

 Like the PD, LGD is expressed as a percentage.